Metroid2023/NewDadProxy/readme.txt

 https://your-hugging.hf.space/playlist/events.m3u8

 HuggingFace Setup
-1, Download the full repo to your PC Click the code button and download as zip & extract the zip file 2, Now sign up for a FREE ACCOUNT - https://huggingface.co - This is going to host your proxy/streams 3, On HuggingFace look to the top‑rightish corner & click 'Spaces' Then Click 'New Space' 4, Name: Enter any name you want
+1, Download the full repo to your PC, (To download click the code button above and download as zip & then extract the zip file)
+2, Now sign up for a FREE ACCOUNT - https://huggingface.co - This is going to host your proxy/streams 3, On HuggingFace look to the top‑rightish corner & click 'Spaces' Then Click 'New Space' 4, Name: Enter any name you want